“Sindy really has it all”

 How times had changed.
 The original clothes horse was replaced with the latest in collapsible rotary clothes lines.
 Using the same metal pole stood on the same white plastic base decorated with a moulded Sindy “S” as the parasol from 1977 ‘Sunlounger’, the rotary dryer had four arms made of yellow plastic threaded with a fine white cord and four white flexible plastic struts to hold it in place.
 With yellow stoppers, one at the top and one underneath, the rotary line which could be slid up and down the metal pole into an open or closed position.
 It came six miniature red plastic clothes pegs and a yellow plastic clothes basket.
 Sindy could iron her newly washed clothes with her own yellow and white plastic collapsible ironing board with a soft brushed nylon ironing surface (later versions had a thin foam surface) and a moulded red and back plastic iron with a white cord which could be attached to the ironing board with a yellow plastic flex-tidy.

-Sindy's first caravan was a hardboard and wood construction, with big plastic wheels and screw-jack stablisers.
+Sindy’s first caravan was a hardboard and wood construction, with big plastic wheels and screw-jack stabliser.
 It had a wooden door, cut-out windows, and a sliding roof.
 Inside it was brightly decorated with a wooden table and benches, and a wooden shelf decorated as a sink, drainer and hob unit.
-The outside was decorated to complement Sindy's camper buggy and we think there might be two versions of the trim.
+The outside was decorated to complement Sindy’s camper buggy and we think there might be two versions of the trim.
 The version shown here is, we think, the later 1979 version and we would like to hear from anyone who has this caravan with a different livery.

 We know a great story about this caravan.
-Annie showed this caravan at the Alresford Toy Museum for a Day in 2010 and she was told the following story by a chap who stood looking at it for ages.
+Annie showed this caravan at the Alresford Toy Museum for a Day in 2010 and she was told the following story by a man who stood looking at it for ages.
 He recounted that he remembered his sister getting this caravan one Christmas and he really, really wanted it because he immediately saw a new and better use for it.
 He waited until his sister had gone shopping with her friends and whilst she was out, he stole it and painted it camouflage green and made it into his Action Man HQ.
-When his parents found out what he had done, he got into a lot of trouble, but as he said with a big smile on his face, “it was worth it”.
+When his parents found out what he had done, he got into a lot of trouble, but as he said with a big smile on his face, “it was so worth it”.

 Sindy’s new addition for the bathroom was a walk-in working shower unit.
 The mid 1970s saw a number of innovations regarding showers, including new showers heads & electric pumps, and the use of fibreglass and perspex to make frosted doors or screens.
 Obviously therefore Sindy would have had to have one.
 But at this time in Britain, showering was not as popular as it was in the US or on the Continent, and we have wondered whether Sindy’s shower unit was developed with one eye on the Marx and Schuco markets?
 Whatever the reason, Sindy had a standalone walk-in shower unit long before many British households.